MohammadrezaPourreza/Spider2/README.md

 ## 🚀 Quickstart

 For [`Spider 2.0`](https://github.com/xlang-ai/Spider2/tree/main/spider2) , we proposed an agent framework [`Spider-Agent`](https://github.com/xlang-ai/Spider2/tree/main/spider-agent) baseline based on Docker ENV.
+Follow the instructions in the [Docker setup guide](https://docs.docker.com/engine/install/) to install Docker on your machine.

-[`Spider 2.0-Lite`](https://github.com/xlang-ai/Spider2/tree/main/spider2-lite) covers 90% of examples from Spider 2.0 that are sampled to be more lightweight and standalone, with a focus on evaluating LLMs on classic Text-to-SQL.
+Additionally, to meet the needs of the research community, we have also organized the Spider 2.0 data in a format similar to Spider 1.0. [`Spider 2.0-Lite`](https://github.com/xlang-ai/Spider2/tree/main/spider2-lite) covers 90% of examples from Spider 2.0 that are sampled to be more lightweight and standalone, with a focus on evaluating LLMs on classic Text-to-SQL.

 ## Spider 2.0 Baselines